The EU's Carbon Border Adjustment Mechanism (CBAM)

 There will be penalties for non-compliance.
 Importers should plan now for supply chain carbon accounting

-EU CBAM Timeline: What is the transitional period?
+EU CBAM Timeline: What is the transitional period vs permanent system?

-The European Commission has agreed that the CBAM's transitional phase starts on 1 October 2023 and ends on 1 January 2026.
+In May 2023, the EU CBAM officially came into force.
+The transitional phase started on 1 October 2023 and ends on 1 January 2026.

 • During the transitional period, emissions reporting is required without 'financial adjustment'.

-• On 1 January 2026, financial adjustment will be required through certificate purchasing.
+• The permanent CBAM system will begin on 1 January 2026, when financial adjustment will be required via purchasing certificates.
 Free allowances for sectors covered by the EU ETS will end by 2034 (phased out from 2026).
 Until then, the CBAM will apply only to the proportion of emissions that does not benefit from free allowances under the EU ETS, in order to fully respect the World Trade Organisation's rules.

 Example: CBAM reporting in the transitional period

-It’s November 2023 and you’re importing 1,000 tonnes of aluminum from South Africa to Rotterdam.
+Imagine you imported 1,000 tonnes of aluminum from South Africa to Rotterdam in May 2024.
 You'll need to:

 • Make a note that this import is a CBAM-covered import;